Mike Gundy

-Michael Ray Gundy (born August 12, 1967) is an American football coach and former player.
-He is the head football coach at Oklahoma State University.
-Gundy played college football at Oklahoma State, where he played quarterback from 1986 to 1989.
-He became Oklahoma State's coach on January 3, 2005.
-Gundy and the University of Utah’s Kyle Whittingham are currently the second-longest tenured FBS coaches with one school, trailing only Kirk Ferentz.
-He is the longest-tenured in the Big 12 Conference.
+Michael Ray Gundy (born August 12, 1967) is an American college football coach and former player.
+Gundy played quarterback for Oklahoma State from 1986 to 1989, and later served as their head coach from 2005 to 2025.

+In his 21-season head coaching tenure at Oklahoma State, Gundy became the winningest coach in program history, leading the Cowboys to 12 bowl wins overall and a Big 12 Conference title in 2011.
+He was named the Big 12 Coach of the Year three times, and won the Paul "Bear" Bryant Award in 2011.

 Playing career

 At Midwest City High School, Gundy played quarterback, and was voted Oklahoma Player of the Year in 1986.
 His high school football coach was Dick Evans.
 Gundy was heavily recruited by the Oklahoma Sooners but in the end signed with the Oklahoma State University Cowboys.
 He became the starting quarterback midway through his freshman year.
-Gundy would become the all-time leading passer in Oklahoma State and Big Eight Conference history.
+Gundy went on to become the all-time leading passer in Oklahoma State and Big Eight Conference history.
 In four seasons Gundy threw 49 touchdowns and 7,997 yards, including 2,106 yards in 1987 and 2,163 in 1988.
 He led the Cowboys to bowl wins in the 1987 Sun Bowl and 1988 Holiday Bowl aided by two Hall of Fame running backs: Thurman Thomas and Barry Sanders.
 He also led OSU to two 10-win seasons.

 Mike Gundy held the record for most consecutive passes attempted without an interception at the start of a career by a freshman in Division 1 history with 138, until Baylor freshman Robert Griffin III broke it in 2008.
 Coincidentally, Baylor was playing against Gundy's Oklahoma State team when Griffin surpassed the mark.
 After the game, Gundy was able to personally congratulate Griffin on the accomplishment.

-Gundy holds a degree in secondary education with a focus in social studies and graduated in 1990.
+Gundy graduated in 1990.
+His degree is in secondary education, with a focus in social studies.

 Coaching career

 Early positions

 When Gundy graduated, he joined Pat Jones' staff as an assistant coach.
-He was wide receiver coach in 1990, quarterback coach from 1991–1993 and offensive coordinator from 1994–1995.
+He was wide receiver coach in 1990, quarterback coach from 1991 to 1993 and offensive coordinator from 1994 to 1995.

 Gundy was quarterbacks coach/passing game coordinator for Baylor during the 1996 season.
 He was on staff with Larry Fedora at Baylor and would rekindle that relationship when he became head coach at Oklahoma State, bringing Fedora on as his offensive coordinator.
-After the 1996 season, Gundy moved again, this time to Maryland where he was wide receiver coach and passing game coordinator from 1997–2000 for the Terps.
+After the 1996 season, Gundy moved again, this time to Maryland where he was wide receiver coach and passing game coordinator from 1997 to 2000 for the Terps.